Hong Chau: 2018–2020: Leading roles

-2021 to present: Oscar nomination for The Whale role
+2021–present: Oscar nomination for The Whale

-Chau spent most of 2020 in a COVID-19 lockdown due to the COVID-19 pandemic in the United States, giving birth to a daughter in November of that year.
-In 2021, she acted in the filming of four films: The Whale, Showing Up, The Menu, and Asteroid City.
+Chau spent most of 2020 in a lockdown for the COVID-19 pandemic in the United States.
+She gave birth to a daughter in November.
+In 2021, she acted in four films: The Whale, Showing Up, The Menu, and Asteroid City.
 For The Whale, she was invited by its director Darren Aronofsky to audition for a role.
 For The Menu, Chau was a fan of the TV series Succession and wanted to work with director Mark Mylod, who had directed over a dozen episodes in the series.
 She also wanted to work with actor Ralph Fiennes.
-For Asteroid City, its director Wes Anderson saw Chau in a play about five years prior and remembered her performance and sought an opportunity to cast her.
+For Asteroid City, its director Wes Anderson saw Chau in a play about five years earlier and remembered her performance and sought an opportunity to cast her.

-Showing Up premiered in May 2022 at the 2022 Cannes Film Festival, while in September 2022, The Whale premiered at the 79th Venice International Film Festival, and The Menu premiered at the 2022 Toronto International Film Festival.
+Showing Up premiered in May 2022 at the 2022 Cannes Film Festival, and in September, The Whale premiered at the 79th Venice International Film Festival, and The Menu premiered at the 2022 Toronto International Film Festival.
+Both The Whale and The Menu had commercial releases in theaters later in the year.
 Chau said she gives directors "a wide range of line readings and reactions each time they call 'action'".
 Variety wrote, "It's resulted in a string of performances of remarkable versatility, star turns."
-With The Whale being commercially released in theaters in December 2022, Chau was nominated for the Academy Award for Best Supporting Actress.
+For her role in The Whale, Chau was nominated for the Academy Award for Best Supporting Actress.

 Chau appeared as a guest star in an episode of the TV series Poker Face, which premiered in January 2023.

-Upcoming appearances

-Chau will appear in the TV series The Night Agent, which premieres on March 23, 2023.
-Chau is also set to appear in Asteroid City, to be released in June 2023.
-In October 2022, she was cast in the film And.
-In February 2023, she, Matt Damon, and Casey Affleck were cast in the crime film The Instigators to be directed by Doug Liman.
+Chau also appeared in the TV series The Night Agent, which premiered on March 23, 2023.
+Chau was familiar with series creator Shawn Ryan's work with the series The Shield and Terriers and accepted the opportunity to work with Ryan and to have a role in a political thriller that would be new genre territory for her.

+Chau had a single scene in Asteroid City, which premiered at the 2023 Cannes Film Festival.
+She was part of another ensemble cast in Yorgos Lanthimos's absurdist anthology film Kinds of Kindness, which premiered at the 2024 Cannes Film Festival.
+Lanthimos cast her to play three parts in it after being impressed with her acting range in Showing Up.
+Chau next appeared in the action thriller film The Instigators (2024), directed by Doug Liman.